Bruce Bawer: Gay issues: Other writings and activities

 On an episode of the Charlie Rose Show marking the 25th anniversary of the Stonewall Riots, Bawer took part in a discussion with fellow gay moderate Andrew Sullivan and gay-left writers Tony Kushner and Donna Minkowitz.
 Minkowitz underlined the conflict between the two sides of the gay-rights movement by saying: "We don't want a place at the table!
 We want to turn the table over!"
 A New York Public Library lecture by Bawer, also marking the 25th anniversary of Stonewall, appeared in abbreviated form as a cover story in the New Republic.
-A Washington Post article about the 25th anniversary of Stonewall quoted Bawer on gay pride marches: "It's hard to make straight people understand how serious an issue gay rights is when they look and see a kind of Mardi Gras atmosphere...
-It doesn't communicate the idea that these are serious issues."
 In a letter to The New York Times, Bawer criticized an editorial that ran on the morning of the Stonewall 25 gay-pride march.
 The editors chided "gay moderates and conservatives" for seeking "to assure the country that the vast majority of gay people are 'regular' people just like the folks next door".
 Bawer retorted, in part: "Well, most gays do live next door to straight people... we're not putting down cross-dressers or leathermen or anyone else; we're simply refuting an extremely misleading stereotype."
 After the publication of A Place at the Table, Bawer wrote widely about gay life, culture, and politics.
 From 1994 to 1999, he was a regular columnist for The Advocate, the gay newsmagazine.
 His Advocate columns and other articles by Bawer on gay issues were later collected in an e-book, The Marrying Kind.